Mathieu-COSYNS/qrcode-caption/.changeset/tame-turkeys-count.md

 "qrcode-caption": minor
 ---

-Invalid options will throw errors.
+Invalid render options will throw errors.
 Previously they were silently replaced by default value which cause confusion.